daullmer/tic-tac-toe/README.md

 `src/draw/`: files for drawing things on the display

-`src/libs/`: support files for running the program in RARS or fpgrars
+`src/libs/`: constant definitions for running the game in Rars.

-`test/draw/`: unit tests for drawing objects
+`test/draw/`: unit tests for drawing things on screen

 ## Test